forseti-security/terraform-google-forseti/examples/install_simple/tutorial.md

 ```

 ### Apply Terraform
-You are now ready to install Forseti with Terraform by running the apply command:
+You are now ready to deploy Forseti with Terraform by running the apply command:

 ```bash
 terraform apply